Targeting the brain’s NMDA receptor to lessen suicidal ideation

-Results from NRx’s STABIL-B trial, a phase 2 study were presented at the American College of Neuropsychopharmacology in December 2018.
-The US Food and Drug Administration granted Breakthrough Therapy Designation (BTD) to NRX-101 based on this study.
+Results from NRx Pharma’s STABIL-B trial, a phase 2 study were presented at the American College of Neuropsychopharmacology in December 2018.
+The FDA granted breakthrough therapy designation (BTD) to NRX-101 based on this study.